 In my sports niche store, I found a great product with good profit margins that sells extremely well on Instagram, I mentioned this earlier in the post.

-I’m now moving to scrap drop shipping with that website and running everything from my own office.
+I’m now moving to scrap drop shipping on that website and running everything from my own office.
 I’ve reinvested some profits into a large order with my own branding printed on the products.

 I will also cut shipping times in half if I send from my own country.

 My main traffic source for the store is just Instagram and email marketing.
-I built the customers up with Facebook but I don’t need to anymore.
+I built the customers up on Facebook but I don’t need to anymore.